SmileiPIC/TP-M2-GI/doc/source/exercises.rst

    We are using boundary conditions called Perfectly Matched Layers to prevent unphysical field reflections at the borders of the simulation window, but no numerical boundary condition can perfectly absorb a laser which does not fit in the window from the start.
-All PIC codes have the habit of running without telling you if something unphysical happens, so we often need to check if unphysical phenomena are happening in the simulation.
+All PIC codes have the habit of running without telling you if something unphysical happens, so we often need to check if unphysical phenomena are occurring in the simulation.

    **Action**: in another folder, run the same simulation, but with a smaller simulation window.
-   Change the variable ``nr`` to 64 at the start of the namelist.
+   Change the variable ``nr`` to 64 at the start of the namelist, to simulate what would have happened if we had chosen a window size too small compared to the laser transverse size.
    What is the resulting transverse size ``Lr`` of the new window?
    Use again the script of the previous exercise to compare the results with the theory and include the image in your answers.

    How do you explain the results?